Students are responsible for being aware of all information contained on this page!

 DISCUSSIONS WITH YOUR FRIENDS: You are strongly encouraged to form your own informal study groups.
 The best way is to form a group of 3-4 people and get together at a regular time once a week to thrash out your difficulties with homework problems, reading, etc. It should be clearly understood, however, that the submitted homework should be, in the end, done by yourself.
 You will know you are well prepared for the exams if you can do problems by yourself.

 ADDITIONAL MATERIALS: Each week we will post homework solutions on the course schedule, shortly after the homework is due.
 As a result, there is no makeup for homework that is not completed on time.
 The Math and Science Learning Center (MSLC) on Busch and on Douglass and the various campus computer hubs have computer workstations with internet access.
 Students who need help in our course are strongly encouraged to see our recitation instructors.
-Their office hours are listed in the Instructors link in our course web page.
 In addition, free tutoring is available from Rutgers University Learning Centers.
 For more details, consult the MSLC webpage, or visit the MSLC (Busch Campus, ARC building, 3rd floor) in person.

 The table below gives times for the two common hour (CH) examinations and the three-hour final examination in this course.
 The CH exams will be conducted in several locations, and students are assigned to locations alphabetically.
 A label with your name on it will be pasted on one of the several versions of the exam and sent to the appropriate location.
 If you go to the wrong location, you will not find your exam.
 The times for the make up exams will be announced later.